-Dyslexia and Foreign Language Learning Options for Your Child
+Dyslexia and Foreign Language Options for Better Success

-If a child has dyslexia, then dyslexia and foreign language learning can seem like an impossibility!
+If a child has dyslexia and foreign language learning is required, it can seem like an impossibility!

 Read on to learn tricks and tips for dyslexia and foreign language learning.